 So.
 Let’s get down to the nitty-gritty and talk recipe.

 If you’re after a milk chocolate taste, you could source a ready-made sugar free chocolate bar – there are varieties sweetened with stevia or erythritol.
-Or you could even make your own sugar free chocolate like I did when I created these pistachio chocolates.
+Alternatively, make my keto milk chocolate.

 - Melt half of the chocolate.
 I did this in a pot over a low heat, but you can use a microwave, too.
 If you're using unsweetened sugar free chocolate, sweeten with liquid stevia to your liking (ca 12 drops per 100g).